KITHydrogeology/2023-global-model-germany/README.md

 - S. Broda: 0000-0001-6858-6368

 How to make this thing running:
-1. extract folder_structure.rar to YOUR_PREFERED_PATH
-2. extract codes.rar into YOUR_PREFERED_PATH/00skripte
-3. extract data.rar into YOUR_PREFERED_PATH/01data
+1. download repository
+2. create conda environment according to 00skripte/conda_env.txt
-4. run model.py or model_CV.py to produce results in YOUR_PREFERED_PATH/02ergebnisse
+4. run model.py or model_CV.py to produce results in ./02ergebnisse
-5. rund model_PFI.py or plots_v4.py to produce graphs inYOUR_PREFERED_PATH/03grafiken
+5. rund model_PFI.py or plots_v4.py to produce graphs in ./03grafiken

 For further descriptions of the workflow, as well as presentation and discussion of the results, please read the publication.